 The 31 Flavors of Drosophila Electrophysiology Recording Solutions

+If you want to know what is going on in the brain of drosophila you can use neurobiology imaging techniques to get a global whole-brain perspective.
+However, such techniques are slow compared to the rapid nature of the neuronal electrical activity, which may be better studied using Drosophila electrophysiology.
 Lab techniques are often shrouded in a veil of perceived voodoo and superstition – almost everything and anything a person does in lab can have an associated dance, prayer, or ritual to ensure their success.
 This is especially true for Drosophila electrophysiology.
 From lab to lab there are different prescriptions for electrode resistance, dissection technique, and temperature control of the rig.
 But perhaps the most variable and contested opinions are about proper recording solution.
 In this article, I help you understand the reasons driving some lab’s choice of Drosophila electrophysiology recording solutions.
+Broadly, there are three classes of Drosophila electrophysiology recording solutions:

 Class 1: Standard & Class 2: Modified standard